Tomi Saarelma

-Tomi Saarelma (born 30 November 1988) is a Finnish footballer who plays for Möhlin Riburg in the 6th highest level in Switzerland.
+Tomi Saarelma (born 30 November 1988) is a former professional Finnish footballer.

 His previous clubs include Chelsea FC, FC KooTeePee, 1.
 FC Kleve, FC Levadia, FC Baden, BSC Old Boys, SR Delémont, SV Muttenz and FC Lahti.

 Club career

 When Saarelma was 16, he was spotted by the scouts of English club Chelsea, playing for his youth club FC Lahti.
 After a successful trial with the club, Saarelma was offered a two-year contract in the beginning of 2005, and officially moved to the club in the summer of 2005.
 In the beginning of his Chelsea career, he formed an important part of the club's youth team and helped the team to reach the final of the famous tournament, Milk Cup, where they lost to FC Barcelona.
-After two seasons, Saarelma left the club, where he was highly praised for his skills with the ball, but as a small player, could not really cope with the physical side of the game, which is an important part of the English football.
+After two and a half seasons Saarelma left the club, where he was highly praised for his skills with the ball and his intelligence but as a small player, had difficulties with the physical side of the game, which is an important part of the English football.

-In 2008 Saarelma returned to Finland and signed a two-year contract with FC KooTeePee of the Veikkausliiga, the highest level of football in Finland.
+After short spells with FC Twente in Holland and Djurgårdens IF in Sweden in 2008 Saarelma returned to Finland and signed a two-year contract with FC KooTeePee of the Veikkausliiga, the highest level of football in Finland.
 Saarelma was one of the key figures in the team, specially at the second part of the season, making 22 appearances and scoring two goals.
 After just one season Saarelma left the club and signed with the German side 1.
 FC Kleve, but left just after six months.

 In the summer of 2009 Saarelma signed with Estonia's biggest club, FC Levadia, where he won the league title in his first season, making 19 league appearances and scoring 4 goals.
 Saarelma also was helping the team do well in Europe, where Levadia faced many top teams, for example Turkish side Galatasaray, who put them out of the Europa League 2009.
 He won the Estonian Cup and Super Cup with Levadia in 2010.
 Saarelma left the club before the 2011 season began and moved to Swiss 1.
 Liga club FC Baden.
 In the summer of 2012 Saarelma moved to SR Delemont In Swiss Challenge League.

-On 2 September 2015, Saarelma signed for League of Ireland side Galway United FC until the end of the 2015 season.
+On 2 September 2015, Saarelma signed for League of Ireland side Galway United FC until the end of the 2015 season, where he helped the team to reach the Irish League Cup Final.
 After that, he signed with FC Zürich in Switzerland in September 2017.
 He played for the club until August 2018, and then signed with TPS.After his spell in Finland, he returned to the lower leagues of Switzerland.
 In 2024, he took on the role of managing a Swiss youth team alongside his professional playing career.

 International career

-Saarelma has represented Finland at youth international level.
+Saarelma has represented Finland at all youth international levels.